wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 2.3.6 =

 * Improvement/Bug fix - Compatibility mode.
-Activate it in Plugin Settings->Other Settings if your site is having problems dispaying content or giving you "ob_start() [ref.outcontrol]: Cannot use output buffering in output buffering display handlers" errors.
+Activate it in Plugin Settings->Other Settings if your site is having problems displaying content or giving you "ob_start() [ref.outcontrol]: Cannot use output buffering in output buffering display handlers" errors.

 = 2.3.5 =